cdapio/cdap/cdap-docs/metadata-management/source/index.rst

   |literal-tracker-distributed-cdap-url|

-The application is built from a system artifact included with CDAP, |literal-cask-tracker-version-jar|.
+The application is built from a system artifact included with CDAP, |literal-cdap-metadata-management-version-jar|.

 .. highlight:: xml